 Wine Industry Impacts

 256 direct jobs on Port development sites = 700 indirect jobs in the state

 $165 million in goods and services are produced annually

-The Walter Clore Wine and Culinary Center grounds and facilities are owned by the Port and operated by the nonprofit Walter Clore Wine and Culinary Center Foundation.
+The Walter Clore Wine and Culinary Center grounds and facilities are owned by the Port and operated by a nonprofit educational partner.

 Facts & Stats

 Port of Benton Economic Impact to Washington State

 Port facilities contribute $327 million annually in value-added agriculture to the Gross State Product